josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧨_semantic_collapse.md

 - flattens them into a shared emotional field
 - positions itself as the agent of recognition or retaliation

-This produces:

-👉 **moral leakage** — where legitimacy partially transfers to adversarial actors
-not through trust, but through **acknowledgement of denied or unresolved harms**
+This produces **moral leakage** — where legitimacy partially transfers to adversarial actors – not through trust, but through **acknowledgement of denied or unresolved harms**

 ---